Car Won’t Start But The Radio And Lights Work? Here’s Why And How To Fix

 The starter solenoid would also still be attracted by the strong electromagnet, creating the clicking sound.

-Use a multimeter to find out if the starter motor is operational.
-Without a detailed investigation, it might be difficult to tell whether there’s a problem with the motor or the solenoid terminals.
+Use a multimeter to find out if the starter motor is functional.
+Without a thorough investigation, it might be difficult to tell whether there’s a problem with the motor or the solenoid terminals.

 In any case, the outcome is typically identical: you will require a completely fresh component.